marclaporte/jirecon/README.md

 ## Some details
 ### Managers
 You may have noticed that there are so many "manager"s in Jirecon project.
-Well, that's because most classes in Jirecon are organized hieratically, in other words, under "mediator pattern".
+Well, that's because most classes in Jirecon are organized hierarchically, in other words, under "mediator pattern".
 For example:
 ```
 /*
  *                   +-----------+